THE BATTLE UNDERGROUND

-Pride Month is dedicated to celebrating LGBTQ+ communities around the world.
-For the first time ever, the Bunker has done a ‘virtual celebration’ of Pride Month by showcasing our colourful collection to form a rainbow.
-The rainbow flag is the symbol of the Pride movement, the colours reflect the diversity of the LGBTQ+ community, and the flag is often used as a symbol of collective pride during marches.
+Pride Month is dedicated to celebrating LGBTQIA+ communities around the world.
+The Bunker has done a ‘virtual celebration’ of Pride Month by showcasing our colourful collection to form a rainbow.
+The rainbow flag is the symbol of the Pride movement, the colours reflect the diversity of the LGBTQIA+ community, and the flag is often used as a symbol of collective pride during marches.

 RED CONTROLLER’S TELEPHONE